 Firstly, and most likely is the risk of total loss or significant damage to your glider in an accident.
 The risk is you lose the value of your glider.
 The risk is limited to the value of your glider.

-Then there is the possibility that you or your glider cause damage to the property of a third party - you drive a vehicle or tow your glider into someone else’s glider or motor vehicle, or land in a farmer’s crop, damage his fencing, or countless other possible damage scenarios.
-The risk is that you are responsible to pay for the damage you cause.
-It’s hard to imagine this cost running into millions of dollars, but if you’re responsible for the destruction of another glider, it could be some hundreds of thousands.
+Then there is the possibility you or your glider cause damage to the property of a third party - you drive a vehicle or tow your glider into someone else’s glider or motor vehicle, or land in a farmer’s crop, damage his fencing, or countless other possible damage scenarios.
+The risk is you are responsible to pay for the damage you cause.
+It’s hard to imagine this cost running into the $millions, but if you’re responsible for the destruction of another glider, it could be some hundreds of $thousands.

-The principle risk, however, is that you are responsible for causing bodily injury to a passenger or third party.
-One can imagine some pretty horrifying situations leading to personal incapacitation or death.
-Damages awarded to a passenger or third party could be very substantial.
+The principal risk however is that you are responsible for causing bodily injury to a passenger or third party.
+One can imagine some horrifying situations leading to personal incapacitation or death.
+Damages awarded to a passenger, or third party could be very substantial.
 A glider pilot or club responsible for an accident of this nature could be liable for damages awarded to the injured party.

 Clubs also have a duty of care for people and goods within their place of operations – the risk for the club is that visitors may sustain injuries, property may sustain damage, for which the club may be liable.